Category Archives: Saxe-Coburg and Gotha

 Prince Ferdinand, c1897. source: Wikipedia

-The Bulgarian army became one of the most powerful in the Balkan region and Ferdinand established Universities, an Arts Academy, a Seminary, and technical schools around the country.
+The Bulgarian army became one of the most powerful in the Balkan region and Ferdinand established universities, an arts academy, a seminary, and technical schools around the country.
 He founded the Institute of Natural Sciences with a museum, zoo, and botanical gardens.
-The nation’s railway and road network was developed, and post offices and telegraph stations opened across the country.
+The nation’s railway and road network was developed, and new post offices and telegraph stations opened throughout Bulgaria.

 Ferdinand and his second wife, Eleonore, on their wedding day. source: Wikipedia

 In 1943, his son Tsar Boris III died after visiting Hitler in Germany and was succeeded by his son Simeon who was just six years old.
 In 1945, Ferdinand’s other son Kyril was executed, and in 1946, the young Simeon was deposed, and the Bulgarian monarchy was abolished.
 Heartbroken at the loss of his family and his kingdom, Ferdinand died in Coburg on September 10, 1948.
 Unable to be buried in Bulgaria at the time, his remains were temporarily placed in the crypt of St. Augustine’s Church in Coburg, besides those of his parents.
-They remain there to this day.
+On May 29, 2024, the remains of Ferdinand I were transported from Coburg to Sofia, Bulgaria where they were interred in the Palace Crypt at Vrana Palace on the outskirts of Sofia.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.